life4/deal/README.md

 * Partial execution: linter executes contracts to statically check possible values.
 * [Formal verification][verification]: prove that your code works for all input (or find out when it doesn't).
 * Fast: each code change is benchmarked and profiled.
-* Reliable: the deal itself has 100% test coverage, partially verified, and runs on production by multiple comanies since 2018.
+* Reliable: the library has 100% test coverage, partially verified, and runs on production by multiple companies since 2018.

 [values]: https://deal.readthedocs.io/basic/values.html
 [exceptions]: https://deal.readthedocs.io/basic/exceptions.html